-Salih Bozkaya developed a multi-cluster IAM enhancement for the EnterpriseDB/cloudnative-pg repository, enabling a Shared ServiceAccount to be referenced and reused across clusters and poolers.
-He implemented an optional serviceAccountName field in both ClusterSpec and PoolerSpec, allowing operators to specify an existing ServiceAccount for all pods, jobs, deployments, and RoleBindings.
-The solution included validation to ensure the ServiceAccount exists, enforced immutability, and maintained DNS naming compliance.
-Built with Go and leveraging Kubernetes and cloud infrastructure skills, this work improved cross-cloud IAM management, supported AWS IRSA, GCP, and Azure identity providers, and maintained backward compatibility without introducing breaking changes.
+Worked on the EnterpriseDB/cloudnative-pg repository to deliver a multi-cluster IAM enhancement enabling a Shared ServiceAccount across clusters and poolers.
+This feature introduced an optional serviceAccountName in ClusterSpec and PoolerSpec, allowing teams to reference and reuse existing ServiceAccounts for all pods, jobs, deployments, and RoleBindings.
+The implementation, using Go and Kubernetes, included validation to ensure the ServiceAccount exists, enforced immutability, and maintained DNS naming standards.
+The update supported AWS IRSA, GCP Workload Identity, and Azure Workload Identity, providing a secure, scalable IAM model that reduced configuration drift and operational overhead while maintaining backward compatibility and cross-cloud support.

 In March 2026, EnterpriseDB/cloudnative-pg delivered a major multi-cluster IAM enhancement that enables a Shared ServiceAccount across clusters and poolers, reducing per-resource IAM setup and drift.
 The update introduces an optional serviceAccountName in both ClusterSpec and PoolerSpec, allowing referencing a pre-existing ServiceAccount and reusing it across all pods, jobs, deployments, and RoleBindings.
 The operator validates the referenced SA exists, avoids creating an operator-managed SA, and enforces immutability and DNS naming rules.
 This change provides a secure, scalable IAM model with no breaking changes (defaults to the resource name when not specified) and supports cross-cloud identity providers (AWS IRSA, GCP Workload Identity, Azure Workload Identity).
 Closes issue #10276 and enhances cross-cluster security posture and operational efficiency.